jkroso/equals/Readme.md

 ## deepEqual()

-  Values are considered equal if they could be swapped without consequence
+  Primitive types are equal if they represent the same value.
+  While composite types, i.e. Objects and Arrays, are considered equal if their structure is the same, i.e. they have the same set of properties, and the primitive type bound to each property has the same value.
+Composite structures can be nested preactically as deep as you like and circular references are fine

+  Same structure:
 ```js
 equal(
   { a : [ 2, 3 ], b : [ 4 ] },